Cole, Condra, Lee, Palmieri and Sheahan are set to open the 2015-16 NHL season.

 Notre Dame Men's Ice Hockey wins advance to the CCHA Semifinals at Joe Lewis Arena after defeating Bowing Green 4-3.

-AS A JUNIOR: Saw action in all 41 games and finished fourth in scoring with 10 goals and 18 assists for 28 points ... tied for the team lead with five power-play goals and four game winners ... picked up 14 penalties for 28 minutes and was -1 for the season ... recorded eight games with two or more points ... top vote getter in coaches voting for CCHA preseason first team ... captured the final Bill Beagan Trophy as most valuable player of the CCHA Tournament ... opened the season by scoring Notre Dame's only goal in a 1-0 shutout of Maine (Oct.
-12) in the first game of the Ice Breaker Tournament in Kansas City, Mo. ... assisted on Thomas DiPauli's game winner the following night in title game, a 3-2 win over Nebraska-Omaha ... selected to the Ice Breaker all-tournament team and was the tournament's most valuable player ... ran scoring streak to four games (2g, 2a) with an assist in the 3-1 loss to Minnesota Duluth (Oct.
-18) and then scored first goal in 4-1 win over the Bulldogs (Oct.
-19) ... held to just one assist over the next eight games (lone point came when he set up Mike Voran's short-handed goal in 3-1 win at Michigan (Nov.
-15) ... point was the 100th of his college career, making him the 47th player in Irish hockey history to reach the "Century Club" before going on a six-game (3g, 7a) scoring streak (Nov.
-24-Dec.
-15) ... started streak with an assist in 5-2 win over North Dakota (Nov.
-24) ... had a four-point weekend (2g, 2a) versus Lake Superior ... had a pair of assists in 3-2 win over the Lakers (Nov.
-30) ... scored game winner and added an assist in 6-1 win on Dec.
-1 ... chipped in a three-point weekend at Michigan State ... had third straight two-point game (1g,1a) with second consecutive game-winning goal in 3-2 win over the Spartans (Dec.
-7) ... followed with an assist in 5-1 win the following night ... streak continued with two-point game (1g, 1a) in 4-1 win at Bowling Green (Dec.
-15) ... selected as the CCHA Warrior player of the month for December ... had three goals and four assists with two game winners as Irish were 4-0-0 in month ... saw six-game streak snapped in 4-1 loss at Minnesota (Jan.
-8) ... collected a goal and an assist in 4-2 loss at Bowling Green (Jan.
-15) ... scored a short-handed goal (fifth of career) and added an assist in 5-4 loss to Alaska (Jan.
-18) ... closed the month with his eighth goal, a power-play tally in 5-2 win over Ferris State (Jan.
-26) ... assisted on both goals in 2-2 tie at Ohio State (Feb.
-2) ... had a power-play goal in 4-3 win over Bowling Green (March 1) ... had three points (1g, 2a) in the CCHA Championships at Joe Louis Arena ... scored one goal (ppg, gwg) and added an assist in 3-1 win over Ohio State in semifinals ...set up Austin Wuthrich's game-winning goal in 3-1 win over Michigan in championship game ... selected to the CCHA all-tournament team and was named tournament most valuable player ... had three points in five postseason games.
+AS A JUNIOR: Saw action in all 41 games and finished fourth in scoring with 10 goals and 18 assists for 28 points ... tied for the team lead with five power-play goals and four game winners ... picked up 14 penalties for 28 minutes ... recorded eight games with two or more points ... captured the final Bill Beagan Trophy as most valuable player of the CCHA Tournament ... helped the Irish to a wins over Maine and Nebraska Omaha (1g, 1a) in the Ice Breaker Tournament in Kansas City, Mo. ... selected to the Ice Breaker all-tournament team and was the tournament's most valuable player ... became the 47th player to reach 100 points for career with an assist in 3-1 win at Michigan (Nov.
+15) ... was named the CCHA Warrior player of the month for December after scoring three goals with four assists for seven points as Irish went 4-0-0 in month ... had three points (1g, 2a) in the CCHA Championships at Joe Louis Arena ... scored one goal (ppg, gwg) and added an assist in 3-1 win over Ohio State in semifinals ...set up Austin Wuthrich's game-winning goal in 3-1 win over Michigan in championship game ... selected to the CCHA all-tournament team and was named tournament most valuable player ... had three points in five postseason games.

-WITH USA HOCKEY: Participated in the 2012 World Junior Championships in Calgary and Edmonton, Alta., along with teammate Stephen Johns ... had a goal and three assists for four points in helping Team USA to a 3-3-0 record ... selected to the team after participating in the U.S. National Junior Evaluation Camp in August of 2011 in Lake Placid, N.Y. ... in first stint with USA Hockey, was a member of USA Select 18 Team that finished fourth at the Ivan Hlinka Memorial Tournament in Aug. of 2009 ... recorded one assist in three games.
+WITH USA HOCKEY: Participated in the 2012 World Junior Championships in Calgary and Edmonton, Alta., along with teammate Stephen Johns ... had a goal and three assists for four points in helping Team USA to a 3-3-0 record ... in first stint with USA Hockey, was a member of USA Select 18 Team that finished fourth at the Ivan Hlinka Memorial Tournament in Aug. of 2009 ... recorded one assist in three games.

-PREP & PERSONAL: Graduated from Valley High School in West Des Moines, Iowa while playing for the Des Moines Buccaneers ... came up through the Chicago Mission AAA program ... in his final year, `08-'09, played in 80 games with 47 goals and 82 assists for 129 points and 90 penalty minutes ... a first-round selection by Des Moines in the 2008 USHL Futures Draft ... he led the Buccaneers in scoring with 17 goals and 55 assists for 72 points in 60 games ... seven of his 17 goals came on the power play while he picked up 26 power-play assists ... his 55 assists were tops in the USHL while his 72 points were fifth overall ... selected to the 2010 USHL all-rookie team along with former Notre Dame teammate Anders Lee ... full name is Thomas Joseph Tynan ... son of Tim and Brigid Tynan ... has one sister, Katie and one brother, Timmy ... born in Palos, Ill. ... marketing major in the Mendoza College of Business at Notre Dame.
+PREP & PERSONAL: Graduated from Valley High School in West Des Moines, Iowa while playing for the Des Moines Buccaneers ... came up through the Chicago Mission AAA program ... a first-round selection by Des Moines in the 2008 USHL Futures Draft ... he led the Buccaneers in scoring with 17 goals and 55 assists for 72 points in 60 games ... seven of his 17 goals came on the power play while he picked up 26 power-play assists ... his 55 assists were tops in the USHL while his 72 points were fifth overall ... selected to the 2010 USHL all-rookie team full name is Thomas Joseph Tynan ... son of Tim and Brigid Tynan ... has one sister, Katie and one brother, Timmy ... born in Palos, Ill. ... graduated in May of 2014 with a degree in marketing from Notre Dame's Mendoza College of Business.